Volatility and Amcache: extracting the hive from memory images

 Step 1: enumerate loaded hives#

-First, see what hives are loaded in memory.
+First, see what's loaded.
 Volatility 3:

 vol -f memory.dmp windows.registry.hivelist